 You do not have to install any additional software on the Sitecore Experience Platform clients that access Sitecore Experience Platform servers.

 3.2.
 Server requirements

-Before installing Sitecore Experience Platform, you must ensure that you have all of the requirements and prerequisites in place.
+Before you can install Sitecore Experience Platform 9.2.0, you must ensure that you have all of the requirements and prerequisites in place.